Advancing CV Generation

 Abstract

 This report is about the applied practices, models and techniques to our software product for online CV generation prototype development.
 The development was inspired by the growing need for a product that can generate a responsive resume to many jobseekers in the labour market looking for employment opportunities.
 The introduction part of this report exposes the need for having this product owing to huge user-needs.
-The report then critically reflects on the applied models, tools and practices in software engineering that guided this product development.
+The report then critically reflects on the applied models, tools and practices in software engineering and data analysis dissertation help that guided this product development.
 The report them identifies the research gap before concluding with an overview summary of main ideas in the report.

 Introduction